Frontend CORS Solutions

 | Production Environment | Solution 4: Independent Deployment | Fully autonomous, best performance |

-Q: Why doesn't using dev.lovrabet.com cause CORS issues?
+Q: Why doesn't using dev.lovrabet.com have CORS issues?

-A: Actually dev.lovrabet.com and api.lovrabet.com are still cross-origin (because domains are different).
-But dev.lovrabet.com has been added to the Lovrabet platform's CORS whitelist, and the server is configured to allow cross-origin requests from dev.lovrabet.com, so browsers don't block these requests, making it appear as if there's no CORS issue.
+A: Actually, dev.lovrabet.com and api.lovrabet.com are still cross-origin (because domains are different).
+But dev.lovrabet.com has been added to the Lovrabet platform's CORS whitelist, and the server side is configured to allow cross-origin requests from dev.lovrabet.com, so the browser doesn't block these requests, making it seem like there's no CORS issue.

-A: Yes, but localhost is not in the CORS whitelist, accessing *.lovrabet.com APIs will have CORS issues.
-Recommend using dev.lovrabet.com for development.
+A: Yes, but localhost is not in the CORS whitelist, so accessing *.lovrabet.com APIs will result in CORS issues.
+It's recommended to use dev.lovrabet.com for development.

 Q: Must I deploy independently for production?